What Is Income Protection insurance?

 Guaranteed vs Reviewable Premiums

-Guaranteed premiums stay fixed for the life of the policy β€” more expensive upfront but predictable.
-Reviewable premiums start lower but the insurer can increase them (typically every 5 years).
-Guaranteed premiums are generally recommended for long-term policies β€” you know exactly what you'll pay.
+Guaranteed premiums stay fixed for the life of the policy - more expensive upfront but predictable.
+Reviewable premiums start lower but the insurer can raise them (typically every 5 years).
+Guaranteed premiums are generally the better choice for long-term policies.

 Choosing Your Deferred Period